 Approval and Testing

 Getting this product approved by JA took longer than originally expected.
 Most of the JA executives were cautious of the idea of a group of high school students making portable phone chargers out of recycled laptop batteries, which are classified as a dangerous good.
 From my extensive experience working with electronics, I knew that this product was safe and needed to communicate that to the authorities.
 We had to compile a lot of research on the specifications, charge and discharge rates, and safety features of all the components that we are using, especially the batteries and the protection circuit.
 Personally, I poured over 25 hours into making a document that outlines all of the safety features, and precautions that we are adding to ensure that nothing goes wrong.
 The potential issues with the production process, as well as the finished product, were all examined to make sure that there would be no problems in any aspect of making these power banks.
 In the end, we made sure that our product had overcharge protection, over discharge protection, short circuit protection, and overcurrent protection, which are standard on all commercial power banks.
 We also went the extra mile and fused the cells, which is not commonly done by manufacturers, to provide an extra layer of protection.
-Each cell needs to be thoroughly tested for IR, SD, capacity, and heating.
+Each cell needs to be thoroughly tested for IR, SD, capacity, and heating according to the test procedures here.
 This testing takes over 35 hours (3h charge, 24h sit, 8h capacity) to complete per battery.
 Our off-site testing station can handle up to 76 batteries at once.
 All this testing was done with my 76 cell 18650 Li-ion battery tester.

 Design and Case Manufacturing

 The design, made in Fusion 360 – a 3D design program widely used in the industry – went through more than 10 prototypes before getting the final version.
 These each required more than 3 hours to print, and a few weekends were spent refining the design.
 Finding a way to manufacture the cases was another challenge that we faced.
 3D Printing them during the JA hours was not possible, as we would only be able to print 1 per week during each 3 hour period.
 We started looking into resin casting the cases, and found that there were high up-front costs.
 There is also a very steep learning curve and it would have taken $30 and a week of time per prototype for testing.
 With our 10 prototypes, pre-production costs would have been over $300.
 Resin is also very bad for the environment compared to 3D printed PLA plastic – made from corn starch – so it didn’t feel right labelling our product Eco-friendly if the casing was harmful to the environment.
 We started looking at other methods of small scale manufacturing possible on a tight timeline.
 With 3D printing, the prototyping costs are the exact same as the costs for the finished product, and it takes only 2 hours and $2 make a new prototype instead of a week and $30 per prototype.
 The common 3D Printing manufacturing services, such as Shapeways, were way out of budget for us, so we started looking at local options.
 The UOttawa makerspace had lots of printers available for free to the public, but to make something to sell, they would charge almost $5 per case.
-After some more research, we found a local company, r3dprinting.ca, who was willing to print the cases at $3 each, and could make 50 in a few days, exactly what we needed.
+After some more research, we found a local company in Ottawa, r3dprinting.ca, who was willing to print the cases at $3 each, and could make 50 in a few days, exactly what we needed.
 For the first set of cases, we ordered them from there, but subsequent ones, we were to get them printed with A2D Electronics, and still keep up with the rest of the production chain.

 One of the other issues we faced was figuring out if we needed to get the product certified, and what labelling was required.
 Because it is all low voltage DC, we were not required to get it certified, but still needed proper labelling.
 We explored adding the labelling to the 3D Printed design, melting it in after it was printed, and settled on printing a label out on a color laser printer.
 We used mod podge and acrylic sealer to attach it to the bottom so that it will not fall off or get damaged with water.